 Updating Scheduled Pages

-- When a Scheduled Page is edited by an Author and is saved as a Draft, the previously added Published Date is removed.
+- When a Scheduled Page is edited by an Author and is saved as a Draft, the previously Scheduled Published Date is removed.

 - When a Scheduled Page is reviewed or edited by a Publisher or an Admin, they can Publish it immediately.
-This will override previously added Published Date.
+This will override the previously Scheduled Published Date.

-- When a Scheduled Page is reviewed or edited by a Publisher or an Admin, they can set a new Publish date for the Page.
+- When a Scheduled Page is reviewed or edited by a Publisher or an Admin, they can Schedule a new Publish Date for the Page.

 Updating a Published Page:

 An author can make changes to your Published content and save those changes as a Draft version.
 This Draft version will be available for review by the Publisher or Admin before these changes can be made live to your Published Page.
-This will put the Page into a Published with Draft status.
+This will put the Page into a Published with Draft status and can be scheduled to go live at a specific date and time.

 Step 1: An Author (or higher permission) edits the content for a Published Page.